SkyblockClient/SkyblockClient-REPO/README.md

 ### Descriptions are optional, but appreciated if they provide more information.
 #### Examples
 > Good: "Changed that because this was useless"\
-> Bad: "because that was dumb"
+> Bad: "bruh that was dumb"

 <br></br>
 ### Issues notify devs when a file or line of code is broken.